openhab/openhab-docs/ui/widget-expressions-variables.md

 ### Default Variable Values

-The standard variables defined using interactive components do exist until the first time they are given a value by a component.
+The standard variables defined using interactive components do not exist until the first time they are given a value by a component.
 This means that it is not possible to set a default value for a variable.
 To provide a default value when a variable does not exist a simple OR construction can be used in expressions that require the variable: